opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 CandidateContest
 ----------------

 A subclass of ``Contest`` for repesenting a contest among candidates competing for election to a public office.
+Inherits all of the required and optional properties of ``Contest``.

 filing_deadline
     **optional**